AmazingAng/WTF-Solidity/Languages/en/22_Call_en/readme.md

 ## Summary

-In this tutorial, we talked about how to interact with other contract using low-level function `call`.
-For security reasons, `call` is not recommended method, but it's useful when we don't know the source code and `ABI` of the target contract.
+In this tutorial, we talked about how to interact with other contracts using the low-level function `call`.
+For security reasons, `call` is not a recommended method, but it's useful when we don't know the source code and `ABI` of the target contract.